dominic-wood/qr-code-generator/README.md

 - History panel keeps track of recently generated QR codes
 - GUI built with ttkbootstrap for a sleek, modern UI

+## Project Structure
+The project is organised into two main modules:
+- `qr-generator.py`: Contains the core logic for generating QR codes usign the `qrcode` and `pillow` libraries, along with a simplified SVG export function.
+- `app.py`: Houses the graphical user interface with `tkinter` and `ttkbootstrap`.
+This module manages user interactions, including content prefix management, design customisation, history mangagment, and clipboard operations.

 ## Requirements

 - Python 3.6+